 Coming soon!
 Fairytale with Toys and a White Kingdom (Part 3).

 The little girl went to the mirror, made a cheerful grimace and winked herself.
 Her brown hair was more rebellious than mommy would have liked.
-So she tapped it with her hand, making it even more ruffled.
-Then she hasted outside the room, slamming the door against the wall.
+So she tapped it with her hand, only to make it worse.
+Then she rushed outside the room, slamming the door against the wall.
 She ran down the spiral staircase, eager to get to dinner.
-The next day was Christmas.
-And she wished she could skip today and jump straight into the magical night.
+The next day was Christmas Eve and she wished she could skip today and jump straight into the magical night.

-In the dining room the table was already set and her sister was waiting patiently, sitting straight in her chair.
-Tina tried to calm her agitated breath and adopt an elegant attitude.
-As she took her seat, she threw an accomplice look to her sister. ”She didn’t comb her hair, yet again”, Ela thought to herself.
+In the dining room the table was already set.
+Her sister was waiting patiently, sitting straight in her chair.
+Tina tried to calm her agitated breath and adopt an elegant bearing.
+As she took her seat, she threw an accomplice look to her sister.
+“She didn’t comb her hair, yet again”, Ela thought to herself.
 But, despite the expected rebuke, dinner unfolded without incidents.
 Perhaps the parents were also caught up in the excitement of the following days, and were too busy or too amused.

 ‘Do you believe Santa is watching us?’, Ela asked, glancing furtively at the big, bright window.

 ‘Not sure’, said her sister, unwittingly imitating Ela’s look.

 ‘Think they can tell we’ve been going through the sweets?’, said Ela in a firm voice, suddenly preoccupied with more practical concerns.

 ‘Hmm, …think not… We’ve been careful to leave everything exactly the same.’

 ‘Riiiiight’, Tina chuckled, ‘It’s not like we’ve been doing it every year and they haven’t got a clue!’

 ‘Hey, remember when we used to keep watch to see Santa coming with the presents?’

 ‘Yep.
 Me five minutes, then you another five minutes for about half hour.
 After which we’d fall sound asleep.
 Only to wake up to find the presents already under the tree.’

 ‘Time passes sooooooo slowly’, Ema whined.
 ‘Couldn’t today be tomorrow?’